pstivers3/puppet/README.my.questions.txt

   chap 3, dependencies

-    How come puppet doesn't have all dependencies buit in under the hood?
-    Could puppet infer the dependencies based in a directory structure that includes names that match the package names.
+    Strategic/architectural question for discussion.
+Could puppet have dependencies buit in under the hood if the directory structure in code included names that match the package names?

     How come the second way to define dependencies throws an error?